MathiasSeguy-Android2EE/RxTraining/docs/Doc4_ObservableCreators.md

                 th -> System.out.println("UndeliverableException should be received"),//not called
                 () -> System.out.println("On complete is called"));//not called

-        //Without Defer, the same observer is used, so your changes won't be took into account Answer4_Observable_Creators.timeInterval = 2;
+        //Without Defer, the same observable instance is used, so your changes won't be took into account Answer4_Observable_Creators.timeInterval = 2;
         observable.subscribe(letter -> {
                     numberOfLoop1++;